Race Discrimination Claims in Los Angeles, CA

 - Disparate treatment, exclusion, or isolation based on your race, color, or national origin.

 Unfortunately, all of these examples remain far too common in all types of workplaces.
 Whether you have experienced racial harassment perpetrated by your manager, supervisor, or coworkers, you sadly are not alone.
-But, like other victims, you have clear legal rights, and you can hire a Los Angles race discrimination lawyer to assert these rights on your behalf.
+But, like other victims, you have clear legal rights, and you can hire a Los Angeles race discrimination lawyer to assert these rights on your behalf.

 FEHA and Title VII also prohibit employers from adopting and enforcing race-based and racially-motivated employment policies and procedures.
 This includes policies and procedures that are overtly biased as well as those that are biased in their effect.
 While a policy that expressly provides for disparate treatment of employees of different races is clearly unlawful, so is a policy that is facially neutral but disproportionately affects employees of a certain race.
 The EEOC gives the following example: